 About The Farley

-I’m Esther Dietrichsen-Farley, a Person-Centred Counsellor and Psychotherapist (MBACP Registered Member, 405143), and the founder of The Farley.
-I’m based in Southampton and also work online with clients across the UK.
+I am Esther Dietrichsen-Farley, a Person-Centred Counsellor and Psychotherapist (MBACP Registered Member, 405143) and the founder of The Farley.
+I am based in Southampton and also work online with clients across the UK.

-You might be someone who is usually reflective, independent, and outwardly composed.
-But lately, that inner steadiness may feel harder to access.
-The more you push through, the more distant you feel from yourself.
+You may usually be thoughtful, capable, and composed.
+But lately, that steadiness can feel harder to hold on to.
+The more you push through, the further away you may feel from yourself.

-This is a space where you can show up exactly as you are, even if you don’t have the words yet.
-Some people arrive unsure what they feel.
-Others feel everything, all at once.
-There’s room for all of it here.
+This is a space where you can arrive exactly as you are, even if you do not have the words yet.
+Some people feel unsure what they will say.
+Others feel everything all at once.
+Both have a place here.

 My private practice is based in Shirley, Southampton.
-The space is quiet, calm, and intentionally designed to feel safe and contained.
+The space is calm and designed to feel safe and contained.
 I also work with clients across the UK via secure online sessions.

 Services